dfinity/portal/how-it-works/4_chainevolution/03_upgrades.subpage.md

 <figure>
 <img src="/img/how-it-works/upgrade-proposal.png" alt="Proposal to upgrade a subnet to a new replica version" title="Proposal to upgrade a subnet to a new replica version" align="center" style="width:700px">
 <figcaption align="left">
 Proposal to upgrade a subnet to a new replica version.
-The status of all proposals can be viewed in the [dashboard](https://dashboard.internetcomputer.org/governance).
+The status of all proposals can be viewed at https://dashboard.internetcomputer.org/governance.
 </figcaption>
 </figure>
 We now describe how a change in registry version upgrades the Internet Computer.
 Protocol upgrades are done on a per-subnet basis.
 Each subnet is run by many nodes.
 Each node runs 2 processes — (1) the Replica and (2) the Orchestrator.
 The Replica consists of the 4-layer software stack that maintains the blockchain.
 The Orchestrator downloads and manages the replica software.
 The orchestrator regularly queries the NNS registry for any updates.
 If there is a new registry version, the orchestrator downloads the corresponding replica software and informs about it to the replica.